uhlik/bpy/README.md

 ##### Project

 Project points on mesh (or object convertible to mesh) surface.
 Projects point along their normals until it hit surface or `Search Distance` is reached.
 You can choose between `Positive` (along normal direction), `Negative` (vice versa) or both.
 Optionally you can `Discard Unprojectable` points that was not possible to project and after projection `Shift` points a fixed distance along normal (positive value) or the other way around (negative value).
+Projected points can be optionally colorized by vertex colors, uv texture and vertex group from target mesh.

 * `Object` - Mesh or object convertible to mesh
 * `Search Distance` - Maximum search distance in which to search for surface
 * `Positive` - Search along point normal forwards
 * `Negative` - Search along point normal backwards
 * `Discard Unprojectable` - Discard points which didn't hit anything
+* `Colorize` - Colorize projected points
+* `Source` - Color source for projected point cloud
+    - `Vertex Colors` - Use active vertex colors from target
+    - `UV Texture` - Use colors from active image texture node in active material using active UV layout from target
+    - `Vertex Group Monochromatic` - Use active vertex group from target, result will be shades of grey
+    - `Vertex Group Colorized` - Use active vertex group from target, result will be colored from red (1.0) to blue (0.0) like in weight paint viewport
 * `Shift` - Shift points after projection above (positive value) or below (negative value) surface
+* `Project` - execute operator

 ##### Boolean